kosl/ihipp-examples/docs/week4.md

 - 'count' suggests how many elements.
 - 'blocklength' is the number of elements per block.
 - 'stride' is the offset to the next portion of the result.
 - the datatype, of course we can have only one datatype here and it could be a derived one.
-Of course we can communicate strided array of slots and integers and subsequently we will get a * newtype created that can be used in send and recieve routines.
+Of course we can communicate strided array of floats and integers and subsequently we will get a * newtype created that can be used in send and recieve routines.

 ### Struct datatype